MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 2. Go to `Scenario -> Host Objects`
 3. Follow the instructions on the page

+#### DOM Content Loaded

+Test that verifies `DOMContentLoaded` event is raised after the DOM is loaded when WebView navigates to a page.

+1. Launch the sample app.
+2. Go to `Scenario -> DOM Content Loaded`
+3. Expected: See DOMContentLoaded sample page.
+4. Navigate away from DOM Content Loaded scenario by loading <https://www.bing.com> using address bar.
+5. Expected: Navigation to <https://www.bing.com> completes.

 #### Script Debugging

 ##### [VSCode] Debugging Setup